David A. Kenny

 *White path minus the Black path

-There is a marginally significant difference that higher SES causes greater Stress more strongly for Whites than Blacks.
+There is a marginally significant difference that higher SES causes greater Stress more strongly for Whites than Blacks, but this uses the liberal modification test.

 Variable Whites Blacks Summary